-In exchange for a reduction in your monthly payment, Joint Allowance options allow a beneficiary to collect all or part of your pension after you die.
+In exchange for a reduction in your monthly payment, joint allowance options pay your beneficiary all or part of your pension after you die.
 The amount of the reduction in your pension is based on your life expectancy and the life expectancy of your beneficiary.
-That means the younger your beneficiary, the deeper the reduction.
+The reduction is permanent even if your beneficiary dies before you do.

 Pop-Up Payment Options

-The monthly reduction in your benefit will be greater if you choose a Pop-Up option over a regular Joint Allowance.
+The monthly reduction in your benefit will be greater if you choose a pop-up option over a regular joint allowance.

 Consider Your Decision Carefully

 There are many factors that might influence your payment option choice.
 Your age and overall health, the age and health of your partner, and your loved one’s access to other financial resources should all be considered.

 You only have 30 days after the last day of your retirement month to change your option.
 After that date, you cannot change your option for any reason.

 An important step in retirement planning is finding out how much you can expect to receive.
 Most members can use Retirement Online to create a pension estimate based on the salary and service information we have on file for them.
 You can enter different retirement dates and beneficiaries to see how they affect your potential benefit and pension payment options.
 Go to the ‘My Account Summary’ section of your Retirement Online Account Homepage and click the “Estimate my Pension Benefit” button.
 You can also ask NYSLRS to send you a benefit estimate that calculates your pension under the various options.

 Other Death Benefits